 Chronic venous ulcerations - typically moist and weeping at the medial distal leg

-Treatment of peripheral arterial disease consists of a combination of medical and surgical care.
+Treatment of peripheral arterial disease often requires a combination of medical and surgical care.
 Patients who are smokers will benefit greatly from smoking cessation.
 Lowering levels of circulating lipids with statin drugs is also imperative.
 Blood pressure must be carefully regulated to prevent hardening of arteries.
 Increased exercise may contribute to collateral circulation and may improve blood flow to ischemic limbs.

 Several oral medications are used to treat peripheral arterial disease.
 Calcium channel blockers (Verapamil, Calan), although primarily used as antihypertensive agents, may be used to increase small vessel peripheral blood flow.
 Pletal (cilostazol) is an oral medication used to treat PAD.
 Pletal inhibits cellular phosphodiesterase resulting in dilation of arterial vascular beds.
 Recent studies have shown a significant reduction in intermittent claudication symptoms with the use of Pletal.
 Use of aspirin and Plavix is also a common, combined drug therapy for PAD.
 Anticoagulation therapy using heparin is used in the acute care setting for peripheral arterial disease.

 Arterial bypass surgery, developed during the 1970's, is still a common surgical method used today but may only be used on the medium to large vessels of the leg.
 Until recently, revascularization was limited to bypass grafting with harvested grafts or synthetic grafts.
-During the past twenty years there have been significant advances in endovascular techniques used to revascularize the leg and foot.
+During the past twenty years, there have been significant advances in endovascular techniques used to revascularize the leg and foot.
 Endovascular techniques focus on clearing the blockage of the leg by using balloons to compress plaque or devices to ream plaque, re-opening occluded vessels.
-There is an ongoing controversy among both physicians who perform these procedures and insurance companies who pay for these services, as to which procedure (open vascular bypass or endovascular angioplasty) has the best long term success rate.
-Although the debate is ongoing, there is a clear consensus that endovascular procedures are indicated for patients who are high risk patients due to co-morbidities such as advanced age, diabetes or advanced heart disease.
+There is an ongoing controversy among both physicians who perform these procedures and insurance companies who pay for these services as to which procedure (open vascular bypass or endovascular angioplasty) has the best long-term success rate.
+Although the debate is ongoing, there is a clear consensus that endovascular procedures are indicated for patients who are considered high-risk due to co-morbidities such as advanced age, diabetes or advanced heart disease.

 Unfortunately, amputation is still all too common for advanced cases of peripheral arterial disease.
 The level of amputation is dictated by vascular testing that includes Doppler exam and arteriogram.
 The post-operative success of amputation depends to a great extent upon the patient's functional capacity going into their surgery.
-Patients greater that 70 y/o have a three fold higher risk of death from amputation surgery when compared to a patient 20 years younger.
-Older patients are also less likely to use prosthetics post amputation and are 4 times more inclined to loose their independent living status post amputation when compared to similar patients age 50 y/o or less.
-These outcome statistics remain the same regardless of surgical method used (open vs endovascular).
+Patients greater than 70 years old have a three-fold higher risk of death from amputation surgery when compared to a patient 20 years younger.
+Older patients are also less likely to use prosthetics post amputation and are 4 times more inclined to lose their independent living status post amputation when compared to similar patients age 50 years old or less.
+These outcome statistics remain the same regardless of surgical method used (open vs endovascular.)

 Two additional factors may negatively influence the outcomes of amputations performed for PAD.
-These two factors are diabetes and end stage renal disease.
-Patients with diabetes or end stage renal disease have significantly poorer long term success rates with revascularization, regardless of method of revascularization.
+These two factors are diabetes and end-stage renal disease.
+Patients with diabetes or end-stage renal disease have significantly poorer long-term success rates with revascularization, regardless of the method of revascularization.
 In patients with diabetes, the risk of PAD increases with age.
-Patients with diabetes who are over the age of 40 y/o are 2-3 times more likely to have PAD.
+Patients with diabetes who are over the age of 40 years old are 2-3 times more likely to have PAD.
 The lifetime risk for diabetics patients for amputation is 15-25%.
-Diabetic patient tend to have more distal symptoms of PAD with occlusion distal to the knee and are less likely to benefit from revascularization compared to PAD patient who are not diabetics.
-Renal disease is most commonly due to long term, poorly controlled hypertension of diabetes.
-Renal patients in end stage renal disease develop occlusion of the small arteries (arterioles) of the feet.
+Diabetic patients tend to have more distal symptoms of PAD with occlusion distal to the knee and are less likely to benefit from revascularization compared to PAD patient who are not diabetic.
+Renal disease is most commonly due to long-term, poorly controlled hypertension of diabetes.
+Renal patients in end-stage renal disease develop occlusion of the small arteries (arterioles) of the feet.
 Patients with renal disease and PAD are a particularly difficult challenge in wound care.